joe-antognini/joe-antognini.github.io/_posts/2020-02-10-pneumothorax.md

 lung is then stapled shut with a titanium surgical staple.
 After that the pleurodesis begins.
 The lung is first stripped of a thin lining of outer tissue, called the pleura.
-Then the lung is scarred by scrubbing it with what is essentially steel wool  (this is known as mechanical pleurodesis).
+Then the lung is scarred by scrubbing it with what is essentially steel wool  (this is called mechanical pleurodesis).
 Finally the surgeon uses a chemical to further scar the lung (this is known as chemical pleurodesis).
 In my case the surgeon used doxycycline as the scarring agent, although this varies.
 (From what I understand talc is most commonly used and is more potent than doxycycline.
 As I explain later this has advantages and disadvantages.
-Sometimes surgeons will also just do a mechanical pleurodesis or a chemical pleurodesis.)
+Sometimes surgeons will also just do a mechanical pleurodesis or a chemical pleurodesis alone.)
 The steel wool and doxycycline all cause the lung to scar.
 The idea behind this procedure is that this scar tissue will then grow between the lung and the chest wall.
-This way if another bleb ruptures, the scar tissue can keep the rest of the lung up.
+This way if (or, more probably, when) another bleb ruptures, the scar tissue can keep the rest of the lung up.

 In the past this procedure was a little more gruesome because the surgeon would have to pry apart two ribs to get to the lung.
 Thankfully these days the surgery is much less invasive; in my case I had five small incisions, three midway down my left side, one just under my armpit, and one on my back, each one about three-quarters of an inch long.
 The surgeon then sticks a robotic snake through these incisions to perform the surgery.
+(In the lingo this is called VATS --- video-assisted thorascopic surgery.)

 Nevertheless, thoracic surgery of any kind is no joke.
 The body keeps a lot of its important parts there, so while there are risks associated with any surgery,